© 2025 St. Louis Public Radio

 St. Louis Public Radio is the region’s National Public Radio (NPR) member station and is a service of the University of Missouri - St. Louis.

 St. Louis Public Radio internships pay an hourly wage of $15, along with the opportunity for college credit depending on the requirements of interns’ respective degree programs.
-Each internship averages a time commitment of 20-25 hours per week.
+Unless otherwise indicated, each internship averages a time commitment of 20-25 hours per week.

 The internship program is open to anyone with college experience.